 This program insures the loan for a person who purchases a unit in a condominium building.

 One of the many purposes of FHA's mortgage insurance programs is to encourage lenders to make affordable mortgage credit available for non-conventional forms of ownership.
-Condominium ownership, in
+Condominium ownership, one

-which the separate owners of the individual units jointly own the development's common areas and facilities, is one particularly popular alternative.
+particularly popular alternative in which the separate owners of the individual units jointly own the development's common facilities and areas.
 Insurance for condominiums, such as is provided

-through Section 234(c), can be important for low- and moderate-income renters who wish to avoid being displaced by the conversion of their apartment building into a condominium.
+through Section 234(c), can be important for moderate and low income renters who wish to avoid being displaced by the conversion of their apartment building into a condominium.

-The program insures a loan for as many as 30 years to purchase a unit in a condominium building--which must contain at least four dwelling units and can be detached or semidetached, a row house, a
+The program insures a loan for as many as thirty years to purchase a unit in a condominium building--which can be semi detached or detached, a walk-up, a row house, or an elevator structure, but must

-(FHA).
-Most of the features of Section 234(c) mortgage insurance are the same as those governing HUD's basic FHA mortgage insurance program, Mortgage Insurance for One- to Four-Family Homes (Section
+Administration (FHA).
+Most of the features of Section 234(c) mortgage insurance are the same as those governing HUD's basic FHA mortgage insurance program, Mortgage Insurance for One to Four-Family

-203(b)).
-For example, down payment requirements can be low--3 percent or less--because FHA insurance allows homebuyers to finance about 97 percent of the home's cost through their mortgage.
-In
+Homes (Section 203(b)).
+For example, because FHA insurance allows home buyers to finance about ninety-seven percent of the home's cost through their mortgage, down payment requirements can be as low

-However, Section 234(c) does have some additional, unique restrictions.
+However, Section 234(c) does have some unique, additional restrictions.
 If the apartment is in a building that was converted from rental housing, no insurance may be provided under Section 234(c)

-unless: (1) the conversion occurred more than one year before the application for insurance; (2) the potential buyer or co-buyer was a tenant of that rental housing; or (3) the conversion of the
+unless: (1) the potential co-buyer or buyer was a tenant of that rental housing; (2) the conversion occurred more than one year before the application for insurance; or (3) the conversion of the

 property is sponsored by a tenant's organization that represents a majority of the households in the project.
 Eighty percent of FHA-insured mortgages in the project must be made to